lsendel/impl-zamaz/KEYCLOAK_ACCESS_GUIDE.md

 fi
 ```

-Save this as `test-keycloak.sh` and run it to verify Keycloak is working properly!
+Run this script to verify Keycloak is working properly!
+Alternatively, use `make test-ports` to test all service connectivity.